-The notion of an ecological footprint has been described as an accounting tool that "aggregates human impact on the biosphere into one number: the bio-productive space occupied exclusively by a given human activity".2 More specifically, it involves estimating a population's consumption of food, materials and energy in terms of the area of biologically productive land or sea required to produce those natural resources (or, in the case of energy, to absorb the corresponding carbon dioxide emissions).
+The notion of an ecological footprint has been described as an accounting tool that "aggregates human impact on the biosphere into one number: the bio-productive space occupied exclusively by a given human activity."35 More specifically, it involves estimating a population's consumption of food, materials and energy in terms of the area of biologically productive land or sea required to produce those natural resources (or, in the case of energy, to absorb the corresponding carbon dioxide emissions).
 The unit of measurement employed is generally a hectare of land (or sea) whose productivity is average in global terms.
-Thus, biologically productive land services rendered by nature.3
+Thus, biologically productive land serves as a proxy for natural capital and the many resource flows and services rendered by nature.36